-Senior Congress leader and three-time Delhi CM Sheila Dikshit passed away today, 20th July after a long illness.
+It's been a year since senior Congress leader and three-time Delhi CM Sheila Dikshit passed away on 20th July 2019, after a long-standing illness.

 We regret to hear of the passing of Smt Sheila Dikshit.
 Lifelong congresswoman and as three time CM of Delhi she transformed the face of Delhi.
 Our condolences to her family and friends.
 Hope they find strength in this time of grief. pic.twitter.com/oNHy23BpAL— Congress (@INCIndia) July 20, 2019

 A visionary woman leader and an able administrator, her contributions towards the development of Delhi and fighting for the cause of women in her early years are remarkable.

 Even at the age of 81, the veteran politician led the Congress party in the recent Lok Sabha polls.